What Critical Skill Set Attributes Should a Comedian Possess to Slay an Audience?

 Every comedian has 100% control over the process they use to develop and deliver their stand-up comedy material.

-And if you spend some time reviewing the articles on this blog, you should have a very good understanding as to why “traditional” processes don’t work well if at all to get a comedian the big and frequent audience laughs they need to make headway as a comedian.
+If you spend some time reviewing the articles on this blog, you should have a very good understanding of why “traditional” processes don’t work well, if at all, to get a comedian the big and frequent audience laughs they need to make headway as a comedian.

 If you want to see “traditional” processes in action, you need only sit through several stand-up comedy open mic nights to see the less-than-favorable results most new comedians experience when they get to the stage.